loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 ## All_Sessions table

+**1.Datatype change and format update**
-1. Changed monetary columns to NUMERIC instead of Integer and then moved the decimal place to represent a dollar value by dividing existing values by 1,000,000.
+Changed monetary columns to NUMERIC instead of Integer and then moved the decimal place to represent a dollar value by dividing existing values by 1,000,000.

   Query: